 What should you look for in a sleeping bag?
 Firstly, it depends on where you’re going and when.
 A summer hike along the Dorset Coast shouldn’t require a 4-season fully insulated bag.
 On the flipside, a lightweight 2-season bag would likely be unsuited to a winter trip in the same location.
 In our opinion it’s safer to equip yourself for the lowest temperatures you could expect to encounter for your trip.
 Better to have a bag that’s too warm and not need it than a bag that’s not warm enough when you do.

 Click to see our Complete Guide to Sleeping Bags for further information regarding terms and technology.
-At Absolute Rock we hope to help you find the perfect sleeping bag to suit your next adventure – summer or winter, big or small.
+At Absolute-Snow we hope to help you find the perfect sleeping bag to suit your next adventure – summer or winter, big or small.

 Alternatively, follow this link to view all of our Sleeping Bag options.

 It’s worth remembering that a good quality sleeping bag goes only so far in keeping you warm.
-In every case they should be coupled with a suitable sleeping pad to insulate against ground temperature.
-The two most common types are foam pads and air-mats.
+In every case, they should be coupled with a suitable sleeping pad to insulate against ground temperature.
+The most common types are foam pads, air-sprung mats and hybrid designs that combine the best of both for comfort and weight.

 A typical foam pad will cost less than an air mattress and though lighter they can be bulkier - usually fixed to the rucksacks outside to save space.
 Air mats (mostly self-inflating) can be compressed to much smaller sizes.
 Placing a layer of air between you and the ground provides greater insulation than a foam mat.
 Though smaller and easier to pack their construction can make them slightly heavier.